 You will be valued for your contribution.
 Out of the blue you will get some random messages of goodwill.

-40 minutes are all yours to experiment.
+The 40 minutes are all yours to experiment.
 Talk about something you would love to share.
 Expect smiling faces after your session, thank you’s and happiness overall.

 You cannot make an impact on everyone in the classroom.
-This wisdom somebody I look up to shared with me.
+This is wisdom that somebody I look up to shared with me.
 Can you make an impact on at least one person who actually needs it?
 This alone brings great satisfaction.

 Questions are all about visualising one concept from different angles.
 They make you understand the knowledge gaps you have.
 This is something that is often overlooked when working in isolation.